Loominagit/Neo/README.md

 ## Contributing
 Before creating an issue, please ensure that it hasn't already been reported / suggested.

-See the [contribution guide](https://github.com/Loominagit/Neo/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR instead.
+See the [contribution guide](https://github.com/Loominagit/Neo/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR.